rollover the hotspots to check the conditions

 Although they can be cautious around strangers, Lhasas are nonetheless prone to hereditary and congenital conditions that can adversely affect their health – not to mention your family budget.
 Some of the conditions and illnesses Lhasas are prone to includes eye problems such as keratoconjunctivitis sicca (dry eye) and cataracts; skin conditions such as atopy; respiratory issues such as brachycephalic syndrome; skeletal diseases such as intervertebral disc disease; and knee problems such as patellar luxation.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your little temple guardian inherits more than just a suspicious attitude around strangers, you’re covered.